 \subsection{Scaling to more complex tasks}

 The MNIST and EMNIST tasks are easy to learn.
 With a properly tuned learning rate, high test accuracy on the MNIST task can already be reached using only single exposure to a part of the training dataset, i.e.~within one single epoch, Fig.~\ref{fig:trace}.
 We wondered whether the savings will diminish when tasks are more difficult and take many passes over the dataset.
 To test this, we first parametrically increased task difficulty by blurring the standard MNIST images with a 2D Gaussian kernel.
 After blurring, mean and standard deviation of the pixel intensities were matched to the original statistics.
 Although the blurring is in principle fully invertible, correct classification requires more precise calculations on pixel intensities and learning slows down \citep{ahmad2025correlationsruininggradientdescent}.
-The number of epochs required increases rapidly for both backprop and mistake-gated learning as the Gaussian kernel size increases, Fig.~\ref{fig:blur}a.
+The number of epochs required increases rapidly for both backprop and mistake-gated learning as blur increases, Fig.~\ref{fig:blur}a.
 However, the number of update steps that memorized mistake gating requires remains at about 20\% of backprop, Fig.~\ref{fig:blur}a.
-Further analysis revealed that already in the first epoch the performance reaches $\sim$90\%, so mistake-gating still saves.
-In line with this, the number of unique samples that mistake-gated learning tags as mistakes remains limited, ranging from $\sim$8000 (out of 60000 samples) without blurring to $\sim$23,000 at maximum blur (not shown).
+This is perhaps surprising: when learning proceeds very slowly, most samples would be labeled as mistakes.
+However, further analysis revealed that already in the first epoch the performance reaches $\sim$90\%, so mistake-gating still reduces the number of updates.
+In line with this, the number of unique samples tagged as mistakes remains limited, ranging from $\sim$8000 (out of 60000 samples) without blurring to $\sim$23,000 at maximum blur (not shown).

 Interestingly, while mistake-gating requires more forward steps on regular MNIST, for the strongest blur the number of forward steps is actually less.
-The reason is hard to pin-point exactly, but backprop updates on all samples some of which become detrimental for learning under high blur; memorized mistake-gating filters these samples out becoming is less influenced by the noisy descent.
-Mistake gating finds final weights with smaller $L_{2}$ and $L_{1}$ norm, than backprop, Fig.~\ref{fig:blur}b.
+The reason is hard to pin-point exactly, but backprop updates on all samples some of which become detrimental for learning under high blur; mistake-gating filters these samples out and becomes less affected by the noisy descent.
+Mistake gating finds final weights with smaller $L_{2}$ and $L_{1}$ norms than backprop, Fig.~\ref{fig:blur}b.
 In other words, it has a regularizing effect and we hypothesize that these smaller norms make learning in later phases easier.